3dgeo-heidelberg/trail-groundfiltering/docs/installation.md

 - the [AFwizard](https://github.com/ssciwr/afwizard) library for advanced ground point filtering in LiDAR data, and
 - [HELIOS++](https://github.com/3dgeo-heidelberg/helios) for LiDAR simulation.

-First, we will install Miniforge, a distribution of the `conda` and `mamba` package managers.
+First, we will download the data and code.
+We then install Miniforge, a distribution of the `conda` and `mamba` package managers.
 This will allow us to install and manage Python and the required libraries in a dedicated environment.
 In addition, we will install LAStools, a popular toolbox for LiDAR data processing, which is required by a module in AFwizard.

+If you have any questions or problems with installation, please contact [Hannah Weiser](https://www.geog.uni-heidelberg.de/en/people-at-the-institute/hannah-weiser).

 ## 1. Dataset and Code